spacefreak86/pyquarantine-milter/README.md

 * **smtp_port**
   SMTP port

+The following configuration options are optional in each quarantine section:
+* **reject_reason**
+  Reason to return to the client if action is set to reject.

 ### Quarantine types
 * **NONE**
   Original e-mails scrapped, sent to nirvana, black-holed or however you want to call it.